Our Favorite Ways To Change Up The Flavor Of Plain Rice

 This always results in tender rice, not a mushy, overcooked pile of goop.

-Whichever way you prepare your rice, I think we can all agree that cooking rice is easy.
-But how to change up the rice flavors to go with different dishes?
+Whichever way you prepare your rice, I think we can all agree that cooking rice is easy and inexpensive.
+But how do you change up the rice flavors to go with different dishes?

 Well I’m able to make a rice side dish to go with whatever I’m serving.
 It’s easy, it’s inexpensive and it’s always delicious.